mikhailraber-lang/the-invisible-boy-manuscript/README.md

 Locked and verified material only.

 ## working
-Active drafting, revisions, and reconciliation work.
+Active drafting, revisions, reconciliation work, and structural development.

 ---